ithinkdancan/custom-sidebars/readme.txt

 *	Sidebars for all the posts that belong to a category.
 *	Sidebars for all the posts that belong to a post-type.
-*	Sidebars for lists of posts (those which belongs to a category, post-type or have some tag).
+*	Sidebars for archives (by category, post-type, author, tag).
-*	Sidebars for author pages.
 *	Sidebars for the main blog page.
+*	Sidebars for search results.

 I also recommend the use of [Widget Entries plugin](http://wordpress.org/extend/plugins/widget-entries/) to manage lots of HTML widgets with ease for your new sidebars.
 This way you will boost the content manager facet of your Wordpress installation.